Country Report for Madagascar

 Act No. 2007-023 on the Rights and Protection of the Child states that no child shall be subjected to any form of violence (art.
 4, unofficial translation) and defines child abuse as “all forms of violence, injury or physical or moral abuse, neglect or negligent treatment, maltreatment or exploitation, including sexual violence perpetrated against a child by his parents, legal representatives or any other person, and sanctions against children in the family, schools and community which impair their physical or moral integrity” (art.
 67), but it does not explicitly prohibit all corporal punishment.
 Provisions against violence and abuse in the Criminal Code 1972 are not interpreted as prohibiting all corporal punishment in childrearing.

 Under examination by the African Committee of Experts on the Rights of the Child in 2015, the Government reported that the Criminal Code is under review but indicated that this was with a view to limiting rather than fully prohibiting corporal punishment of children.
-As of September 2017, the review to implement recommendations from treaty bodies and the Universal Periodic Review was still ongoing.
+A National Policy on Child Protection is being developed.

 In September 2017, the Government stated that corporal punishment in the home was prohibited by a 2017 Law which “prohibits any form of mistreatment of children by individuals holding parental authority” (unofficial translation).
 We are seeking to establish whether this refers to Law No. 2017-014 on adoption which allows for children to be placed into care when their safety, moral or physical integrity, health or education are compromised (art.
 18) but does not prohibit corporal punishment in childrearing.